Get paid to cut your energy use

 2. You'll have to cut your electricity usage at peak times on certain days

-The exact dates and times of these events don't get announced very far in advance – this is deliberate, as the National Grid ESO wants to test how responsive and effective the scheme is at short notice.
+The exact dates and times of each event will only be announced on the day of the event, giving just a few hours notice – this is deliberate, as the National Grid ESO wants to see how responsive and effective the scheme is at short notice.

 How much do you have to cut your usage by?